 As the West developed there were many opportunities for exploration.
-One such journey was made by Dr. Rubin Wilbur (A Harvard Graduate) on a mining expedition from the East to Sonoran territory.
-While on his tour, Dr. Wilbur met a lovely lady from Magdalena, fell in love…Married and decided not to return East.
+One such journey was made by Dr. Rubin Wilbur (a Harvard graduate) on a mining expedition from the East to Sonoran territory.
+While on his tour, Dr. Wilbur met a lovely lady from Magdalena, fell in love, married and decided not to return east.
 The new couple purchased land along the Arivaca Creek in Sonoran territory and started a ranch.
 Dr. Wilbur purchased his horses and livestock from Padre Kino’s Mission Dolores.
 All the livestock in that period and area were still from the original Spanish herds that Padre Kino so carefully managed.
 Juan Sepulveda was taking some of the Mission horses north, Dr. Wilbur selected his first foundation stock at that time.
-Thus, starting the Wilbur-Cruce strain of Colonial Spanish Mission/Ranching horses.
+Thus, starting the Wilbur-Cruce strain of Spanish mission/ranching horses.
 (Juan Sepulveda’s grandson came to our ranch and visited WC horses in 2016.
 He also owns horses to maintain his family’s history with horses.)

 The Nature Conservancy collaborated with the Minor Breeds Conservancy, now the ALBC (American Livestock Breeds Conservancy) to negotiate with Eva Antonia to place the horses with conservation breeders to save and perpetuate her beloved Spanish horses.
 Dr. Phil Sponenberg, Technical Advisor for the ALBC conferred with Eva Antonia Wilbur-Cruce to select the conservationist, locations and conditions of the agreement/contract.
 The Wilbur-Cruce horses (referred to as ‘Kino horses’) were carefully removed from the ranch, taken to the old Tucson livestock grounds, there each horse was identified, numbered and blood typed.
 In May of 1990, three separate parties and locations were agreed on as recommended by Dr. Sponenberg.
 A contract with strict guidelines for the care, breeding, ownership and location for the Wilbur-Cruce horses was created by Eva Antonia.
 All participants had to agree and sign a contract, I was one of the individuals chosen.
 We went to Tucson the end of June, 1990 to select horses and finalize the arrangements.

 Thanks to Dr. Gus Cothran’s life time’s pursuit and DNA documentation of vast breeds from around the world, it is possible to better identify a horses’ genetic history.
+DNA testing indicated the presence of ancient breeds such as the Caspian, Turkoman, Akahl Teke in the ancestry of the WC horses.
 Now we can better understand the uniqueness of the Wilbur-Cruce horses.
-Eva Antonia once said to me “Sometimes you don’t know how or why you know…but you just know”.
+Eva Antonia once said to me “Sometimes you don’t know how or why you know… but you just know”.
 She was referring to the inexplicable special and diverse qualities that her horses possessed, “you can just feel it”.
-Yes, I know……and now because of Dr. Cothran’s amassing such a phenomenal amount of DNA data, I can begin to understand why the Wilbur-Cruce horses demonstrate such a wealth of special qualities.
+Yes, I know... and now because of Dr. Cothran’s amassing such a phenomenal amount of DNA data, I can begin to understand why the Wilbur-Cruce horses demonstrate such a wealth of special qualities.

 Dr. Gus Cothran: